-But what if you’ve just launched your business, or you run a start-up with only a few workers?
-It’s still useful to consider how SIP trunking could work for your business in the future.
+But what if you’ve just launched your business, or you run a startup with only a few workers?
+It’s still useful to consider how SIP trunking could work for your business in future.

-As the phone lines operate over a virtual connection, there’s no need to worry about a physical location for them on your premises, or setting up new phone lines if you move office, meaning it can easily grow and scale with your business.
-Plus, you can keep your old phone numbers too.
+Since these phone lines operate over a virtual connection, there’s no need to worry about arranging a physical location for them on your premises, or setting up new phone lines if you move office.
+This means your phone network can easily grow and scale with your business – and you can keep your old phone numbers, too.

 Plan for worst-case scenarios